cjrace/gss-chart-colours/task_and_finish_proposal.md

 ## Next steps

-- Agree on purpose and scope of group
+Each take this away and get feedback on:
-- Agree on accessibility considerations for alternative colours
+- Accessibility considerations for alternative colours
-- Agree upon example palette
+- Example colour palette
-- Agree on best tools to reccomend for each accessibility consideration
+- Best tools to reccomend for each accessibility consideration

-- Share finalised guidance for any further feedback before publishing
+We'll then work to update this according to feedback provided and aim to agree a finalised version for sharing more widely and updating the current guidance.